gumgum/gumdrops/README.md

 2. Add your component in the correct folder in /components.
 Follow the format of other components, including defaultProps and propTypes.

-3. Add the path to the new component to `components/index.js` to make it accessible from outside.
+3. Add the path to the new component to `components/index.js` to make it accessible from outside!!!!

-4. Hook up storybook - go to the correct file in /_stories, import your new component at the top of the file, and add a new ".addWithInfo".
-Store any options in /constants/options.js
+4. Write a story: go to the correct category in /_stories, create a new folder, and create an index.js and README.md following the format of the other stories.
+Be sure to .addWithInfo and import it into the parent index.js file.

 Please wait for approvals before merging.